shuftipro/Android-SDK/verification-without-ocr/README.md

 * [Copyright](#copyright)

 ## General Requirements
-Followings are minimum requirements for SDK:
+Minimum requirements for SDK include:
 - Android 4.4 (API level 19) or higher
 - Internet connection
 - Camera

 ## Permissions:
-Application uses the following permissions which you may have to add in privacy policy of the app.
-All permissions are handled in SDK.
+The Shufti Pro application requires permission from your device to access the following:

 1. Camera
 2. Recording Audio
 3. External Storage
+All permissions are handled in SDK.

 ### SDK Installation Guide
 1. Select File → New → New Module → Import .aar package from top menu of Android Studio.